Precious-3/precious-desu/README.md

-### meow everyone! 😽
+### Meow everyone!! 😽
+  Why are you here? anyways. here is what you can know about me.

 ## :sparkles: Highlights

 - :snake: Currently tamperring with several techs such as Django, Quasar, Flutter | Exploring about Astro
 - :man_technologist: Computer Science student | Software Engineer.
-- :brain: Constantly thinking of universal issues, I create my writings on [Obsidian](https://obsidian.md/)
+- :brain: Constantly thinking of universal philosofical issues, I create my writings on [Obsidian](https://obsidian.md/)
 - :seedling: Looking forward to collaborate and get a remote job 💻
 - :mailbox_with_no_mail: How to reach me: No way!
 Just follow me here 😝